progund/adhd/README.md

       downloads all files with serialized data for se.juneday.systemet on devce emulator-5554
 ```

+# Requirements

+## ObjectCache

+ADHD can download serialized files from the Android devices.
+We have
+only tested copying serialized files as created by [ObjectCache](https://github.com/progund/java-extra-lectures/tree/master/caching) which is also developed by your not so very humble idiots at [juneday](http://wiki.juneday.se).

 # Software that uses ADHD

 We, the idiots at [juneday](http://wiki.juneday.se), use ADHD in some of our courses: